heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 ### Obligations

 An obligation expression consists of the keyword `obligation` followed by an expression.
-It describes a task the PEP **must** fulfill before granting or denying access.
-If the PEP cannot fulfill an obligation, it must not grant access even on a `PERMIT` decision.
+It describes a task the PEP **must** fulfill before acting on the decision.
+If the PEP cannot fulfill an obligation, it must not grant access even on a `PERMIT` decision; similarly, a streaming PEP must not resume on a `PERMIT` whose obligations cannot be fulfilled, and must apply the obligations associated with a `SUSPEND` (e.g., logging the suspension) before pausing.

 A common use case is *break-the-glass* scenarios: in an emergency, a doctor may access records they normally cannot read, but this access must be logged to prevent abuse.
 Logging is a requirement for granting access and therefore must be expressed as an obligation.